History of the Jews in Iran: Harassment of Jews in Persia

 The following street song which was common in Tehran in the 19th century demonstrates the negative view of average Persian Muslim towards the Persian Jews:

 The Jew (Originally Juhud (Persian:جهود), a negative term meaning Jew) who is without honor, Is a nuisance from head to toe, He is a lie from toe to head, May scum cover his father's grave, He is an enemy of the religion of Islam, Don't call him a Jew, he is an infidel, His scarf, his gown and his shirt, His property, his children and his wife, Don't say they are bad, for they belong to you, Take them and screw them, they are lawful to you.

 In the 19th century, there were many instances of forced conversions and massacres, usually inspired by the Shi'a clergy.
 In 1830, the Jews of Tabriz were massacred; the same year saw a forcible conversion of the Jews of Shiraz.
 In 1839, the Allahdad occurred, many Jews were massacred in Mashhad and survivors were forcibly converted.
 However, European travellers later reported that the Jews of Tabriz and Shiraz continued to practice Judaism in secret despite a fear of further persecutions.
+Many of these jews started a dual life as Anusim.
+One of these converts described their life as follows:

+All Jews who converted to Islam had two names: for example, my grandfather had the Muslim name Sheikh Abul-Qasim and the Hebrew name Benjamin.
+My father's Muslim name was Ibrahim and his Hebrew name was Abraham.
+Outside the house they called me Musa and at home they called me Moshe.
+During my father's lifetime, most Jews had very Islamic names.
+They even went to Mecca and performed the Hajj.

-In 1860, Jews of Hamedan were accused of mocking the Ta'zieh ceremonies for Imam Husain, several of them were fined and some had their ears and noses cut off as punishment.
+In 1860, Jews of Hamedan were accused of mocking the ta'ziyeh ceremonies for Husayn ibn Ali, several of them were fined and some had their ears and noses cut off as punishment.
 Jews of Barforush were forcibly converted in 1866; when they were allowed to revert to Judaism, thanks to an intervention by the French and British ambassadors, a mob killed 18 Jews of Barforush, burning 2 of them alive.
 A representative of the Alliance Israélite Universelle, a Jewish humanitarian and educational organization, wrote from Tehran in 1894: "every time that a priest wishes to emerge from obscurity and win a reputation for piety, he preaches war against the Jews".

 In 1910, the Jews of Shiraz were accused of ritually murdering a Muslim girl.
-Muslim dwellers of the city plundered the whole Jewish quarter, the first to start looting were the soldiers sent by the local governor to defend the Jews against the enraged mob.
+Muslim dwellers of the city plundered the whole Jewish quarter; the first to start looting were the soldiers sent by the local governor to defend the Jews against the enraged mob.
 Twelve Jews, who tried to defend their property, were killed, and many others were injured.